 How many TU-144 were built and which was their fate?

 Seventeen TU-144 were built in total, all of them until flight status except the last one that remained incomplete at VASO factory in Voronezh.
-There was one prototype (TU-144 model), one pre-production aircraft (TU-144S model) and fifteen production aircrafts (nine TU-144S models + six TU-144D models).
+There was one prototype (TU-144 model), one pre-production aircraft (TU-144S model) and fifteen production aircraft (nine TU-144S models + six TU-144D models).
 Only seven TU-144 have arrived until today, two more were destroyed in both accidents, six were scrapped and two are in status unknown.

 Where can I see a TU-144?

 This is the list of the seven still existing aircraft and their current situation: